MicrosoftDocs/security/zero-trust/zero-trust-ramp-overview.md

 - [User Access and Productivity](user-access-productivity-overview.md)
 - Modernize Security Operations

-Zero Trust RaMP areas based on need for the use of Operations Technology (OT) and Industrial IoT, on-premises cloud adoption, and security for in-house app development are:
+Zero Trust RaMP areas based on need for the use of Operations Technology (OT) and Industrial IoT, on-premises and cloud adoption, and security for in-house app development are:

 - OT and Industrial IoT
 - Datacenter & DevOps Security